-When users are going to agree that their needs are being met and they are satisfied without doing any kind of extra hassle or trouble, only then it can be said that those users are having excellent user experience.
+When users are going to agree that their needs are being met and they are satisfied without doing any kind of extra hassle or trouble.
+And only then can it be said that those users are having an excellent user experience.

 2. Transparent and Clear Disclosure

-Native ads should always be distinguished from the rest of the content in the site.
+Native ads should always be distinguished from the rest of the content on the site.
 There must be ad labels included, like, Promoted, Sponsored, advertisements, Ad etc.

 3. Targeting Specific Audiences

 To drive higher engagement on the websites, you might want to think partnering with the following native marketing networks and here are some of the native advertising platforms:

 5. Thinking Mobile-First